otacke/timetray/README.md

 # TimeTray
-TimeTray displays the calender week in a system tray -- a feature that Windows still lacks in 2016.
+TimeTray displays the current calender week in a system tray -- a feature that Windows still lacks in 2016.

 ## Install/Usage
 If you don't use the "Download ZIP" option but only want to download _TimeTray.jar_, **don't right-click it in the list (!) but left-click on it and get the "RAW" version**!